isabella232/www-event-2020-NewZealandDay/training/index.md

 * 15%, for five (5) or more total registrations, in a single purchase; or
 * 25%, for 10 or more registrations, in a single purchase.

+### Training Check-in

+* The registration desk will open at 8:00 a.m. each day.
+For the Thursday afternoon class, check-in will open at 12:30 p.m.

+On Wednesday, training check-in will be held in Case Room 3, on the lower level

 ## Training Schedule